-Your opinion on disrespectful or “mean” behavior differs as it may depend on how you grew up or socialize with other people.
-To be able to communicate your expectations with your students, you have to determine what “mean” behavior in the campus setting is.
-Students may tend to get carried away and be more aggressive in their behavior if not manage at the appropriate time and the teachers may lose the battle when this happens.
+Your opinion on disrespectful or “mean” behavior depends on how you grew up or socialize with other people.
+To be able to communicate expectations with your students, you have to determine what “mean” behavior in the campus setting is.

 1) STAY CALM & COMPOSED

-Unfortunately, students do thing things that teachers do not expect or have prepared for.
-There’s no other way to deal for the worst than to be calm.
-It will put you out of awkwardness about what the rest of your class are going to think because you showed authority.
+Unfortunately, students do things that teachers do not expect or have prepared for.
+There’s no other way to deal with the worst than to be calm.
+It will put you out of awkwardness for showing authority.

-Students, of course, know that you’re not a part of their issues, but showing that you’re angered or affected can make them assume that it’s easy to put you into their spell.
+Students, of course, know that you’re not a part of their issues, but showing that you are affected can make them assume how easy it is to put you into their spell.
 If you frown, sigh desperately, tighten your jaw, or close your fist; it can make you look funny in their eyes.

-Your not escalating things means you’re not adding to the problem.
-Your mind may secretly worry about how the class would think: “Oh no! he just got away with it?” or “The teacher can’t do anything to stop the bad behavior!”
+Not escalating things means you’re not adding to the problem.
+Forget about your mind telling you about how the class would think: “Oh no! he just got away with it?” or “The teacher can’t do anything to stop the bad behavior!”

-It may sound like losing but it’s part of classroom management where discipline is about helping a student understand and manage themselves better.
+It may sound like losing but it’s part of classroom management where discipline is about helping a student manage themselves better.

 2) END IT RIGHT AWAY

-Such instances are short-term but entertaining the qualms might end you exchanging words with the student.
-Note that the moment you try to win in with words, you are submitting to that student’s game.
+Such instances are short-term.
+But beware as entertaining the qualms might end you exchanging words with the student.
+Note that the moment you try to win with words, you are submitting to the student’s game.
 The worst thing is when he or she gets the last word.

-Ending it right away shows that you choose not to engage.
+Ending it on the spot shows that you choose not to engage.
 Putting an end to something unacceptable is a strong response that shows you remain in control.

 3) INTERVENE IF YOU MUST

 Some teachers find it relieving to respond with something positive like good humor.
-Some teachers might say, “Aw, you needed a hug.”
-While this calls for the rest of the class to laugh, but somehow your response shows that you are not affected.
+You can say, “Aw, you needed a hug.”
+While this calls for the rest of the class to laugh, somehow your response shows that you’re not affected.

 Interceding right away addresses a problem behavior as soon as it starts to boil.
-While there is no quick fix to manage teenagers who are oppositional and rude, there are behavior management strategies that can decrease the intensity of their negative behaviors.
-The key is to implement these approaches appropriately.
-Just make sure that you are consistent with your actions and be firm about what works for you.
+While there is no quick fix to managing teenagers who are oppositional, bringing difficult students close to you can decrease the intensity of their negative behavior.
+The key is to implement your approaches becomingly by being consistent with your actions and firm on your counsel.